skip to Main Content

 B’ani had been listening carefully.
 She leaned towards Maru and whispered, “She doesn’t have a plan, does she?”

-“I don’t think so, not yet,” Maru whispered shaking her head.
+“I don’t think so, not yet,” Maru whispered.
+She shook her head.

 Maru grinned and shrugged.
 “Sit back and enjoy the show?”